The-Jat/The-Jat/README.md

 > “Before software can be reusable, it first has to be usable.” — *Anonymous* -->

 > "You dont't need to be great to start.
-But, you do need to start to become greate." - *Anonymous*
+But, you do need to start to become great." - *Anonymous*

 <!--